 Print On Burlap And Make A Sign

-It’s easier to print on burlap than what you might think.
+It’s easier to print on textured fabric than what you might think.
 By using freezer paper, attached to the fabric, you can get it to run through the printer.
 Once you have your printed design, just attach it to a piece of salvaged wood and hang it with some heavy twine.
 The end result is a beautiful rustic sign.

 Get Crafty With Wall Pockets